Inspection finds resident ate mouse, physical altercations, monthslong delay for COVID-19 notification at Salisbury nursing home - Salisbury Post

 Representatives of Accordius Health could not be reached Thursday to comment on the inspection.
 The company operates the Statesville Boulevard nursing home and a second named the Citadel.
 That facility on Julian Road became the site of the largest COVID-19 outbreak in the state last year.

 The mouse-eating incident occurred Aug.
-9. In an interview with investigators from the N.C.
+9. In an interview with inspectors from the N.C.
 Department of Health and Human Services, the director of nursing said she saw a male resident walking down the hallway with a styrofoam container in his hand and a dark-colored string a few inches long hanging out of his mouth.
-A social worker appeared to see the resident eat the mouse, telling state investigators the man had the styrofoam container in one hand and “something else in the other hand.”
+A social worker appeared to see the resident eat the mouse, telling state inspectors the man had the styrofoam container in one hand and “something else in the other hand.”

 “The social worker stated Resident #1 turned his back to him and put something in his mouth.
 The social worker stated Resident #1 turned back towards him and he had what looked like a black string hanging from his mouth that was approximately 3 to 4 inches long,” a state report says.

-A nurse told state investigators the mouse in the resident’s hand was moving before he ingested it.
+A nurse told state inspectors the mouse in the resident’s hand was moving before he ingested it.
 The resident swallowed the mouse and later vomited it.

-Staff members told investigators the resident was known for digging in trash, rummaging through cabinets and taking food from other residents’ meal trays.
+Staff members told inspectors the resident was known for digging in trash, rummaging through cabinets and taking food from other residents’ meal trays.

-State investigators say Accordius Health at Salisbury staff failed to properly supervise the resident or assess him for any illnesses contracted from the mouse.
+State inspectors say Accordius Health at Salisbury staff failed to properly supervise the resident or assess him for any illnesses contracted from the mouse.
 The facility’s physician was told about the incident the morning after.
 The nurse practitioner called poison control on Aug.
 12 and was told the resident should be monitored for symptoms such as fever, bleeding and bloody diarrhea, but the state report says she didn’t write orders to monitor for those symptoms.

 The resident remains in the nursing home and hasn’t ingested any other non-edible objects, according to the state report.
 Corrective measures noted in the report include staff education about correct procedures and updating the resident’s care plan to note past incidents.